Wolverhampton: 21st century

-A few department store chains including Marks & Spencer and Next have stores in the centre of Wolverhampton.
+A few department store chains, including Marks & Spencer and Next, have stores in the centre of Wolverhampton.
 Beatties, a House of Fraser store, was announced to close in 2019.
-Debenhams opened a 3-floor department store in the Mander Centre in 2017, but has now closed.
-Rackhams had a store on Snow Hill for some 25 years until 1992.
-This building was then divided between a Netto supermarket and the local archives service, but by 2006 its future was under threat as part of the proposed Summer Row retail development.
-This led to the closure of the Netto supermarket in June 2007 and the relocation of the archives service to the Molineux Hotel building in 2008.
-The building has since been demolished toward a development push from the Local Authority at various sites around the city.
-The site is now home to a relocated outdoor market.

-Following the closure of the Mander Centre branch of Tesco and relocation of Sainsbury's, the only remaining supermarket in the central shopping area was Iceland.
-In September 2023 a Tesco Express convenience store opened in Dudley Street replacing a branch of Clinton Cards.
-Outside the Ring Road were major branches of Sainsbury's, Asda and Waitrose.
-The Waitrose store, originally a branch of Safeway which Morrisons were forced to sell off as part of the acquisition of the supermarket chain, closed at the end of trading on 31 December 2020.
-The store was sold to Tesco which opened in June 2021.
-Aldi have two stores close to the city centre: one just off the A4123 Birmingham Road and a newer branch close to the former Wolverhampton Low Level railway station in Sun Street.
+Debenhams opened a three-floor department store in the Mander Centre in 2017, but has now closed.

 In 2021, a blue plaque was erected in memory of British immigrant rights activist Paulette Wilson, a member of the Windrush generation.
 The plaque was launched with campaigners including Patrick Vernon and Claire Darke at the Wolverhampton Heritage Centre.
-The centre is a cornerstone of the area's local Caribbean community and was formerly the constituency office of Enoch Powell where his Rivers of Blood speech was written.
+The centre is a cornerstone of the area's local Caribbean community and was formerly the constituency office of Enoch Powell, where his Rivers of Blood speech was written.

 Ministry of Housing, Communities and Local Government

-On 20 February 2021, it was announced as part of the government's levelling up strategy, that the Department for Levelling Up, Housing and Communities (now the Ministry of Housing, Communities and Local Government) would be the first government department to have a headquarters based outside of London.
-Five hundred posts, including those of senior civil servants, are scheduled to be moving to Wolverhampton by 2025.
-The then Secretary of State, Robert Jenrick officially opened the Ministry's new offices in the i9 building at the city's public transport interchange development on 10 September 2021.
+On 20 February 2021, it was announced as part of the Government's levelling up strategy, that the Department for Levelling Up, Housing and Communities (Note: It is now the Ministry of Housing, Communities and Local Government.) would be the first government department to have a headquarters based outside of London.
+Five hundred posts, including those of senior civil servants, were scheduled to move to Wolverhampton by 2025.
+The Secretary of State, Robert Jenrick, officially opened the Ministry's new offices in the i9 building at the city's public transport interchange development on 10 September 2021.